JohnSnowLabs/johnsnowlabs/docs/en/Spark_Spacy_Pandas_UDF_with_Arrow_Enabled_Benchmark_web.md

 *Spark NLP*: Offers a wide array of NLP functionalities, including some that are tailored for the healthcare domain.
 It's continuously evolving and has a growing ecosystem.

-*SpaCy*: A leading library for NLP with extensive features, optimizations, and pre-trained models.
+*SpaCy*: A popular library for NLP with extensive features, optimizations, and pre-trained models.
 However, certain domain-specific features in Spark NLP might not have direct counterparts in SpaCy.

 - **Development & Maintenance:**